UGENE

 UGENE is computer software for bioinformatics.
+It helps biologists to analyze various biological genetics data, such as sequences, annotations, multiple alignments, phylogenetic trees, NGS assemblies, and others.
+UGENE integrates dozens of well-known biological tools, algorithms, and original tools in the context of genomics, evolutionary biology, virology, and other branches of life science.

-It works on personal computer operating systems such as Windows, macOS, or Linux.
+UGENE works on personal computer operating systems such as Windows, macOS, or Linux.
 It is released as free and open-source software, under a GNU General Public License (GPL) version 2.

-UGENE helps biologists to analyze various biological genetics data, such as sequences, annotations, multiple alignments, phylogenetic trees, NGS assemblies, and others.
-The data can be stored both locally (on a personal computer) and on a shared storage (e.g., a lab database).

-UGENE integrates dozens of well-known biological tools, algorithms, and original tools in the context of genomics, evolutionary biology, virology, and other branches of life science.
-UGENE provides a graphical user interface (GUI) for the pre-built tools so biologists with no computer programming skills can access those tools more easily.
+The data can be stored both locally and on shared/networked storage.
+The graphical user interface (GUI) provides access to pre-built tools so users with no computer programming experience can access those tools easily.
+UGENE also has a command-line interface to execute Workflows.

 Using UGENE Workflow Designer, it is possible to streamline a multi-step analysis.
 The workflow consists of blocks such as data readers, blocks executing embedded tools and algorithms, and data writers.
 Blocks can be created with command line tools or a script.
 A set of sample workflows is available in the Workflow Designer, to annotate sequences, convert data formats, analyze NGS data, etc.

-Beside the graphical interface, UGENE also has a command-line interface.
-Workflows may also be executed thereby.

 To improve performance, UGENE uses multi-core processors (CPUs) and graphics processing units (GPUs) to optimize a few algorithms.